Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

    Measurable goals use KPIs to monitor success and adjust strategies.
 8. **b) It is realistic given your skills, time, and budget**
    Achievable goals are doable based on available resources.
-9. **b) Goals align with the business’s mission and priorities**
+9. **b) Goals align with the business's mission and priorities**
-   Relevant goals support the business’s long-term vision and focus.
+   Relevant goals support the business's long-term vision and focus.
 10. **a) To create urgency and help track progress with deadlines**
     Time-bound goals ensure focus and accountability with clear deadlines.